-Members of the Council have direct control over the Council's financial and operating policies.
-The total of members' allowances paid in 2021/22 is shown in Note 30.
+Members of the Council have direct control over the Council's financial and operating policies for which they are paid allowances and expenses.
+Members' allowances and expenses paid in 2022/23 totalling £110,615 (£118,301 in 2021/22) are shown in Note 29.
+The total of members' allowances paid in 2022/23 is shown in Note 29.

 During the year some Members and Officers acted in a number of other capacities for related parties.
 This involved being either employed by other local authorities or serving on the Management Boards of Companies and Voluntary Organisations.

-Principal examples include: Lancashire County Council, Together Housing Association Ltd (formerly Housing Pendle), Pendle Leisure Ltd and the three joint venture arrangements that the Council has established in partnership with Barnfield Investment Properties (PEARL, PEARL 2 and PEARL Brierfield Mill).
+Principal examples include: Lancashire County Council, Together Housing Association Ltd (formerly Housing Pendle), Pendle Leisure Ltd and the three joint venture arrangements that the Council has established in partnership with Barnfield Investment Properties (PEARL, PEARL 2 and

+PEARL Brieffield Mill).
 The Council has a fourth joint venture with Barnfield Investment Properties and Harewood Housing Society Limited (PEARL Together).